Communication Skills Class 10 Questions and Answers

 5. Feedback: the receiver’s acknowledgement and response to the message.

-7. What is effective communication?
+3. What is 7 C’s effective communication?

 Answer – There are 7 C’s effective communication which are applicable for both written as well as oral communication.
 These are as follows –